 - Resolution increase rumoured

 We'd expect the Apple iPhone 8 and iPhone 8 Plus to stick with the 4.7-inch and 5.5-inch screen sizes, as to go smaller would encroach on the iPhone SE's territory and well, much larger would basically put the iPhone in iPad mini land, almost.
-As we said though, there has been talk of a third iPhone, which is thought to be 5.5-inches too and more recently, a rumour of a 5-inch device has also appeared.
-A 5-inch iPhone would sit in the middle of the two current larger size offerings so it's a plausible suggestion.
+As we said though, there has been talk of a third iPhone, which was originally thought to be 5.5-inches too, thouh there has been a rumour of 5-inches, as well as 5.8-inches.

 Will Apple up the display resolution for the iPhone 8 models?
 Who knows.
 A 2K AMOLED display was reported for the iPhone 7 and iPhone 7 Plus, but it never appeared so perhaps Apple was holding out for the iPhone 8 and iPhone 8 Plus, or the iPhone 8 Pro if Kuo's and BGR's predictions are accurate.